This article was updated on May 22, 2026, to reflect the latest information.

 2. "Zone of Genius" workshops

-In order to fully utilize your inner genius, particularly when working remotely, it's critical to understand the mental states that support optimal performance.
-A workshop can help you and your employees enter your zone(s) of genius and give a boost to your other team building activities.
+To fully tap into your team's potential — especially in a remote environment — it's critical to understand the mental states that support optimal performance.
+A workshop can help employees enter their zones of genius and give a real boost to your other team building activities.

 3. Virtual wellness programs

-We all know that even with the flexibility of remote work, employees can be susceptible to some work/life balance traps.
-Help your team by using virtual wellness programs.
-These can include workshops on mental health, physical challenges, and even facilitating meditation sessions.
-When we have the companionship, encouragement, and support of others, our behavior changes have more lasting effects.
-Wellness programs for remote workers can also help employees see their colleagues as teammates for well-being and not just task partners.
+When people have the companionship, encouragement, and support of others, behavior changes stick.
+Wellness programs for remote workers also help employees see their colleagues as teammates for well-being — not just task partners.

 4. Cross-departmental shadowing

+End-to-end learning.
 Teams learn more about the business as a whole when they collaborate.
-A great example is sales spending some time with engineering or customer service, doing a deep dive on product development.
+A great example is having a sales team spend time with engineering or customer service to do a deep dive on product development.
 The best part?
-This is a two-way street and both departments benefit!
+It's a two-way street and both departments benefit.

-Respecting and listening to employees' opinions and ideas across departments can help boost overall morale.
-We know that positive workplace opinions shared among employees can boost job satisfaction and retention rates.
+Morale boost.
+Respecting and listening to employees' opinions and ideas across departments helps lift overall morale.
+Positive workplace opinions shared among employees boost job satisfaction and retention.

-Cross-departmental cooperation can improve team development within an organization or corporation by letting employees work out ideas with each other.
-Bonus – this helps break down silos that can form between departments!
+Stronger collaboration.
+Cross-departmental cooperation can improve team development throughout an organization by letting employees work through ideas together.
+It also helps break down the silos that form between departments.

-Companies that celebrate diversity and inclusion means that when people are collaborating on a project, new perspectives can thrive and bring fresh ideas to the table.
+Fresh ideas.
+When people from different backgrounds collaborate on a project, new perspectives bring fresh thinking to the table.
 In a collaborative setting, employees feel comfortable questioning the status quo in the best ways possible.

 5. Virtual book club